The Mouritz Award for

 - All manuscripts entered must be previously unpublished in any format and during the course of the competition.
 Making a manuscript available on the internet is considered a form of publication.

 - You may submit only one manuscript for each competition – multiple entries will not be accepted.

-- Last date for receipt of entries is the second Monday in June, each year.
+- Last date for receipt of entries is 10th of June, each year.
 Late submissions are regarded as entries for the following year.
 Send to: Mouritz Award, c/o Janet Winterbourne, 6 Francis Bentley Mews, Clapham Old Town, London SW4 0EG, England.

 - Submission implies acceptance of publication rights and all of the rules given in this document.